Register an extra-provincial, federal or foreign corporation

 - director or officer of the company available to sign form

 - notary public, commissioner of oaths or lawyer available to swear the form

 - document that proves the company name from its home jurisdiction (for example, a copy of a certificate of incorporation, certificate of name change, certificate of amalgamation, or a company profile on file with the home jurisdiction)

 You need to renew your registration each year on the anniversary date of the incorporation in the home jurisdiction.
-You should get a renewal notice in the mail before the renewal date.
+You should get a renewal notice by mail or email before the renewal date.
 It’s your responsibility to renew on time.